-Equinox Gold is currently subject to litigation and claims in Canada, Brazil, Mexico and the USA and may, from time to time, become involved in various claims, legal proceedings, regulatory investigations and complaints.
+Equinox Gold is currently subject party to litigation or other proceedings in Canada, Brazil, Mexico and the United States and may, from time to time, become involved in various claims, legal proceedings, regulatory investigations and complaints.
 Equinox Gold cannot reasonably predict the likelihood or outcome of any actions should they arise.
 If Equinox Gold is unable to resolve any such disputes favorably, it may have an adverse effect on Equinox Gold's financial performance, cash flows, and results of operations.
 To the extent management believes it is probable that a material cash outflow will be incurred to settle the claim, a provision for the estimated settlement amount is recorded.
 Equinox Gold's assets and properties may become subject to further liens, agreements, claims, or other charges as a result of such disputes.
 Any claim by a third party on or related to any of Equinox Gold's properties, especially where Mineral Reserves have been located, could result in Equinox Gold losing a commercially viable property.
 Even if a claim is unsuccessful, it may potentially affect Equinox Gold's operations due to the high costs of defending against the claim.
-If Equinox Gold loses a commercially viable property, such a loss could lower its future revenues, or cause Equinox Gold to cease operations if the property represents all or a significant portion of Equinox Gold's Mineral Reserves.
+If Equinox Gold loses a material commercially viable property, such a loss could lower its future revenues, or cause Equinox Gold to cease operations.